open-policy-agent/opa-envoy-plugin/examples/istio/README.md

     ```bash
     kubectl label namespace default opa-istio-injection="enabled"
     kubectl label namespace default istio-injection="enabled"
     ```

+1. Create an CUSTOM AuthorizationPolicy that references the `opa-istio` provider in the namespace where the app will be deployed, e.g., `default`.

+    This sample policy sends all requests through OPA (an empty rule is used), but the rules can be customized to use OPA for only some requests.

+    ```bash
+    kubectl apply -n default -f https://raw.githubusercontent.com/open-policy-agent/opa-envoy-plugin/main/examples/istio/authz.yaml
+    ```

 1. Deploy the BookInfo application and make it accessible outside the cluster.